 Visit Deep Cove

 Spend a few hours out on the water at Deep Cove, kayaking or stand-up paddleboarding.
 You can rent equipment right by the beach and paddle out into the calm waters to enjoy the stunning views as you are almost totally enclosed by the mountains and forest.
-If you’d rather stay on dry land, then go on a short hike to Quarry Rock to get some incredible views back over Deep Cove.
+If you’d rather stay on dry land, then go on a short walk around Wickenden Park or hike parts of the Baden Powell Trail.
 Finish off your time here with some doughnuts from Honey Doughnuts and Goodies.

 Where to Eat in Vancouver